Psalm 33: only to praise the LORD!

 Rejoice in the LORD and be glad, you righteous; sing, all you who are upright in heart!
 Psalm 32:11 Sing joyfully to the LORD, you righteous; it is fitting for the upright to praise him.
 Psalm 33:1

-The two definitely go together.
+Do you think the two go together?
+Some people do!
 Psalm 32 is ascribed to David, so this one is thought to be as well.
 And maybe they were once one longer poem.
 However, God wanted them separated and this one unsigned.
 So, we will leave it at that.

 This is a psalm of praise; it is probably that David was the penman of it, but we are not told so, because God would have us look above the penman of sacred writ, to that blessed Spirit that moved and guided them.